Bear Creek Fishweir No. 2

 The Bear Creek Fishweir #2 is a historic fishing weir on Bear Creek in Tishomingo State Park, northeastern Mississippi.
-The weir consists of a roughly V-shaped stone construction, built from readily available local sandstone.
+The weir is a roughly V-shaped stone construction built from readily available local sandstone.
 The walls of the weir meet closer to the western bank of the creek, where they form a chute estimated to be 11 m in length.
-At the end of the chute there would have been a fish trap of wooden construction, of which no traces remain.
-The weir was almost certainly maintained by local residents into the early 20th century, but may have been built on the site of an earlier construction by Native Americans.
-This weir, along with Bear Creek Fishweir #1, is one of the best-preserved surviving weirs in northeastern Mississippi.
+At the end of the chute, there would have been a fish trap of wooden construction, of which no traces remain.
+Residents almost certainly maintained the weir into the early 20th century, but it may have been built on the site of an earlier construction by Native Americans.
+This weir, along with Bear Creek Fishweir No. 1, is one of the best-preserved surviving weirs in northeastern Mississippi.

 The weir was listed on the National Register of Historic Places in 2007.